veganhacktivists/veganhacktivists/README.md

 It is also recommended to activate the `Editor: Format on save` option.

-## Translations
+## Localization

-Translations are implemented with [react-intl](https://formatjs.io/docs/getting-started/installation/)
+Localization is implemented with [react-intl](https://formatjs.io/docs/getting-started/installation/)

 ### How to use translations